-Side Trip: The Flinders Ranges are impressive, so if you have additional time available, stop and explore.
+The Flinders Ranges are impressive, so if you have time, stop and explore.

-The Flinders mountain range stretches along the Birdsville Track and the Oodnadatta Track along the edge of the Simpson Desert.
-Both are historical journeys of our pioneer Australia.
+The Flinders mountain range stretches along the Oodnadatta Track following the edge of the Simpson Desert.

 Wildflowers are abundant in the spring and the vivid colours of the ranges will take your breath away.